Canon 1D Mark III vs Nikon D3X

 Review summary: Canon 1D Mark III vs Nikon D3X

 So how do things add up?
 Is there a clear favorite between the Canon 1D Mark III and the Nikon D3X?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Canon EOS-1D Mark III: